When Should You Visit A General Dentist? Signs You Shouldn’t Ignore

 If it’s been more than half a year since your last checkup, you’re overdue.
 Period.

-Even if you feel fine, dental issues like cavities, infection, or early-stage oral cancers can be silent.
+Even if you feel fine, dental issues such as cavities, infections, or early-stage oral cancers can be silent.
 A checkup is not about waiting for symptoms.
 It’s about intercepting what hasn’t emerged yet.

 Bad breath isn’t just a hygiene issue — it’s often a sign of bacterial imbalance, gum disease, or decay.
 In some cases, it even signals tonsil stones or gastrointestinal problems.